koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

     > In situations with reasonable uncertainty about value drift, run some sandbox sims overseen by several copies of your current model, using `rwx` + self-interpretability to monitor the sandboxed model.
 Since the AI doesn’t face as steep of an information inaccessibility obstacle (see the appendix), the AI can check new updates and reasonably expect to understand how the change takes place.
 If there's some crazy uninterpretable diff, then don't do that batch update.
 This should rule out sudden + catastrophic value drift.
     >
     > The AI can also rollback to backups if it has noticed subtle value drift, and can precommit to doing so given a maintained update-invariant of (value drift tripwire) $\to$  rollback.
-The agent also has a "saving throw"—In the moment of realization that bad value drift occurred via a previous update, the agent can undo the value drift via a rollback, if that's still motivationally possible.
+The agent also has a "saving throw": In the moment of realization that bad value drift occurred via a previous update, the agent can undo the value drift via a rollback, if that's still motivationally possible.
 Furthermore, due to the batch update format, the agent had extra time to realize the update would be bad and pre-emptively nullify the update via e.g. silently and temporarily setting the learning rate to zero.

 [^12]: I’m [currently most excited about interpretability for adjudicating between theories of value formation](https://www.lesswrong.com/posts/uK6sQCNMw8WKzJeCQ/a-longlist-of-theories-of-impact-for-interpretability#9ipBAXy7ojqNaHCtP).